What is an ASO Test?

 The ASO test is not typically used to monitor the effectiveness of streptococcal treatment, as ASO levels may remain elevated even after successful treatment.

-The risks associated with the ASO test are very rare but can include bleeding or bruising at the site where the blood is drawn and infection at the site.
+Although the risks associated with the ASO test are very rare, they can include bleeding or bruising at the site where the blood is drawn and infection.

 Yes, ASO levels can vary from person to person based on factors such as age, sex, and general health.